 Based on criteria set forth in EO 11988 and 23CFR, Subpart A, Section 650, the Haines Highway Project does not constitute a significant encroachment upon the floodplain, pose a significant risk or impact or compromise any natural process or resource at the site.
-The hydraulic function of the area will essentially remain unchanged.28
+The hydraulic function of the area will essentially remain unchanged.31

-As a separate action from this project, DOT&PF M&O has applied for permits needed to move future slide material directly into the Chilkat River at MP 19 to keep the highway open and avoid cutting trees in the ROW.
+As a separate action from this project, DOT&PF M&O has received a USACE permit to move future slide material directly into the Chilkat River at MP 19 to keep the highway open and avoid cutting trees in the ROW.

 The nine bridge piers supporting the existing Chilkat River Bridge are affected by river hydrology.
 Water flowing past these piers causes riverbed scour and sedimentation patterns that are different than if no bridge piers were present.
 In between each individual pier, turbulence would cause either scour or deposition depending on river stage (river level).
+None of the waterways in the project area are listed as impaired on the State of Alaska's Section 303(d) Listed Water Quality-Limited Water Bodies (DEC, 2010b).